Direct7Design/sage/README.txt

 Management''.
 All contributions are appreciated!

 Future features (tentative, of course... just cool things we'd like to see):
- * Graphical stats signatures, like those of LiquidNinjas and DinoSig (I think)
+ * Graphical stats signatures, like those of LiquidNinjas and DinoSig
- * Dynamic graphs for the stats pages, like those of EOC (we can't stand to use a trial version of a commercial dynamic image-generation program, so we're holding graphs off until we (a) develop our own dynamic image-generation program, or (b) find an available open-source one.
+ * Dynamic graphs for the stats pages, like those of EOC (we can't stand to use a trial version of a commercial dynamic image-generation program, so we're holding graphs off until we (a) develop our own dynamic image-generation program, or (b) find an available open-source one).
  * Tetris.
 Probably based on Flash or Java.
 Can't wait for the next update, when your team takes the number one spot from those sneaky Australians?
 Don't!
 Play Tetris!
  * Global stats (for all teams).
-This feature will be implemented in a branch of Sage separate from the primary individual team stats.
-We (the project management) will maintain both branches as long as there is need for them.
+This feature will be integrated into the primary Sage release, and one will be able to toggle on or off through the configuration file.
  * More stats configuration.
 For example, the ability to toggle how long to keep stats tables, or maybe even a conditional trigger system.
  * An optional XML-based stats feed.
 I think EOC has already implemented something like this.
  * Pre-built style templates
+ * Graphical installer

 /******************************
  * VI.
 Project Management